onflow/kitty-items/LOCAL_DEV.md

 flow emulator --persist
 ```

-We're including the persist option, which will allow us to maintain the state of the emulated blockchain when we stop and restart the emulator.
+We're including the `--persist` flag, which will allow us to maintain the state of the emulated blockchain when we stop and restart the emulator.
 You should see the following output in your terminal:

 ```sh
 INFO[0000] ⚙️   Using service account 0xf8d6e0586b0a20c7  serviceAddress=f8d6e0586b0a20c7 serviceHashAlgo=SHA3_256 servicePrivKey=f8e188e8af0b8b414be59c4a1a15cc666c898fb34d94156e9b51e18bfde754a5 servicePubKey=6e70492cb4ec2a6013e916114bc8bf6496f3335562f315e18b085c19da659bdfd88979a5904ae8bd9b4fd52a07fc759bad9551c04f289210784e7b08980516d2 serviceSigAlgo=ECDSA_P256